nylas/nylas-python/README.md

 ### App ID and Secret

-Before you can interact with the Inbox API, you need to register for the Inbox Developer Program at [http://www.nilas.com/](http://www.nilas.com/).
+Before you can interact with the Nilas REST API, you need to register for the Nilas Developer Program at [https://www.nilas.com/](https://www.nilas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
 That said, in the example project and code snippets below, the values are hardcoded for convenience.

 ### Authentication

-The Inbox API uses server-side (three-legged) OAuth, and this library provides convenience methods to simplify the OAuth process.
+The Nilas REST API uses server-side (three-legged) OAuth, and this library provides convenience methods to simplify the OAuth process.
 Here's how it works:

 1. You redirect the user to our login page, along with your App Id and Secret